 - there is an unrelated but affecting network/service issue

-In the case of a network or service issue, Cloud Elements waits for ten seconds before retrying the authentication up to three times, which is generally successful.
+In the case of a network or service issue, Cloud Elements waits for ten seconds before retrying the authentication up to five times, which is generally successful.
 However, with vendor-side service access or account issues, we may keep retrying with every request made to the element instance.

-In order to prevent further resource consumption and increased latency, authentication token refreshes will be locked after three failed attempts (with ten seconds between each attempt).
+In order to prevent further resource consumption and increased latency, authentication token refreshes will be locked after five failed attempts (with ten seconds between each attempt).
 If this occurs, the element instance will be automatically disabled and will need to be manually re-enabled and re-authenticated with the endpoint.
 If an element instance associated with your account is automatically disabled, you will receive an email notification.